-For all auctions, the auction clearing prices were equal to, or between, the best-ask and best-bid prices on the EEX secondary market for spot emission allowances.
-In general, the auction clearing prices were also in line with the prices of carbon products (spot and futures) on other trading venues, and with the clearing prices of other auctions of emission allowances conducted during the period.
+For all auctions, the clearing prices were within a range of EUR 0.06 from the mean of the best-ask and best-bid prices on the EEX secondary market for spot emission allowances.
+In general, the auction clearing prices were also in line with the prices of carbon products on other trading venues, and with the clearing prices of other auctions of emission allowances conducted during the period.